airbytehq/airbyte/docs/integrations/sources/notion.md

 - If you select **Access Token**, copy and paste the Access Token found in the **Secrets** section of your Notion integration's page.
 - If you select **OAuth2.0** authorization, paste the client ID, access token, and client secret from [Step 8](#step-1-set-up-notion​).

-6. Enter the **Start Date** in `YYYY-MM-DDTHH:mm:ssZ` format.
+6. Enter the **Start Date** using the provided datepicker, or by programmatically entering a UTC timestamp in the format: `YYYY-MM-DDTHH:mm:ss.SSSZ`.
 All data generated after this date will be replicated.
 7. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes